 I don't like Maloof Rockers much.
 Granted they have vigor and coherence, but they look like something Darth Vador would sit in.
 I find a tortured Gothic affectation in some of the details, particularly in the copies.

-For construction, there are too many butt joints held by screws (arms to back legs and crest rails to back legs).
+- But there are too many butt joints held by screws (arms to back legs and crest rails to back legs).

 The Weeks Rocker is as original as the design of anything with generations of iterations can be.
-The chairs don't particularly look alike, but we still get asked if ours is a version of a Maloof rocker, so I wrote this page.
+Our rocking chair and the Maloof rocker don't look alike, but we still get asked if ours is a version of a Maloof rocker, so I wrote this page.

 Our patrons who have access to both tell us which is more comfortable.
 Citing the points above, no one yet has preferred the Maloof.